omron-sinicx/neural-astar/README.md

 ## Overview
 - This branch presents a minimal example for training and evaluating Neural A* on shortest path problems.
-- For reproducing experiments in our ICML'21 paper, please refer to `icml2021` branch (TBA).
+- For reproducing experiments in our ICML'21 paper, please refer to [icml2021](https://github.com/omron-sinicx/neural-astar/tree/icml2021) branch.
-- For creating datasets used in our experiments, please visit `planning datasets` repository (TBA).
+- For creating datasets used in our experiments, please visit [planning datasets](https://github.com/omron-sinicx/planning-datasets) repository.

 ## Getting started
 - The code has been tested on Ubuntu 18.04.5 LTS.